Updated for 2026 — reflects current Companies House rules, HMRC expectations, director privacy updates, and UK bank onboarding realities.

 Can legal documents be served to a PO Box?

-Usually, no — legal/statutory service should be possible at the registered office street address.
+Generally no. Legal service should be possible at the registered office street address.

-Is a “mailbox address” the same as a registered office?
+Is a mailbox address the same as a registered office?

 Founder takeaway

-A PO Box is fine for general mail —
+A PO Box works for general correspondence.